Top 3 Basecamp Alternatives

 For project managers who require more than basic PM features, a Basecamp alternative may provide a better fit.
 Basecamp is notably lacking in advanced features such as reporting, budgeting, and accounting, and it does not offer time-tracking or live customer support.
 Furthermore, it is not customizable.
 If you think you may have outgrown Basecamp and are looking for a more feature-rich PM application, try one of these top Basecamp alternatives on for size.

-Teamwork was launched in 2007 and has since undergone numerous improvements to become a leading tool to manage projects and teams.
+Teamwork (see our review) was launched in 2007 and has since undergone numerous improvements to become a leading tool to manage projects and teams.
 Its users include the likes of PayPal, Pepsi, and eBay.
 Like Basecamp, this project management application is entirely web-based and easy to use.
 While it doesn’t have nearly as many users as Basecamp, I would consider Teamwork, in some ways, a better application.

 Some of Teamwork’s notable features are as follows: